qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 ## intent:no_notifications
 - Why am I not receiving notifications or sound alerts?
 - Hello, Why am I not receiving notifications or sound alerts?
-- not receiving notifications
 - i am not receiving notifications for new emails
-- i have not received it
 - how do you receive notifications that you have an email
 - need notifications when receiving an a mail
-- no notification received for new mails
 - i'm not receiving any notification when i receive email and the email app notification is on
 - i'm not receiving email notifications
 - can't received notifications